 December 3, 1959 ~ Singer Nol Havens, full name Arnoldus Ignatius Maria Josephus Havens, born in Tilburg, the Netherlands ~ Frontman, lead singer of VOF De Kunst, known for the 1980s hits Suzanne and Eén Kopje Koffie

 December 3, 1957 ~ Singer Don Gibson records Oh Lonesome Me at RCA Studios, Nashville, Tennessee ~ Written by Gibson.
 Produced by Chet Atkins.
 Backing vocals by the Jordanaires.
-Released later the same month, b/w I Can't Stop Loving You recorded the same day, it would become one of Gibson's best known, a signature song, and be covered by numerous artists including Bob Luman, Johnny Cash, Connie Francis, Ray Charles, Skeeter Davis, the Beau Brummels, Nancy Sinatra, Neil Young, the Kentucky Headhunters, and others
+Released later the same month, b/w I Can't Stop Loving You recorded the same day, it would become one of Gibson's best known, a signature song, and be covered by numerous artists including Bob Luman, Johnny Cash, Connie Francis, Ray Charles, Skeeter Davis, the Beau Brummels, Nancy Sinatra, Neil Young, and the Kentucky Headhunters

 December 3, 1954 ~ Bassist, singer Paul Gregg born ~ Co-founding and constant member of country outfit Restless Heart, known for a string of Billboard Country hits from the mid-1980s through the 1990s.
 Have topped the country charts with That Rock Won't Roll, Why Does It Have To Be (Wrong Or Right), Wheels, The Bluest Eyes In Texas, and A Tender Lie.
 1987's country charttopper I'll Still Be Loving You and 1992's When She Cries have also crossed over to the all-genre Billboard Hot 100 peaking at respectively No.33 and No.11